Milkdromeda-333/opinionist/DOCS.md

 and it tends to work.

 - update: im continuing to have this issue and it wont fix with my method anymore, SOO i am looking for an alternative.
 I believe I was able to get my app going with argon2.
-Works like a charm.
+Sometimes i get the ELF header error, but I am able to fix it by uninstalling and re-installing it again.

 - I was able to bypass cors by setting `app.use(cors())`